budinugroho15/kimiafarma-bigdata-analytics-internship/README.md

 # 📊 Kimia Farma Performance Analytics

 This project is part of the **Project-Based Internship: Big Data Analytics at Kimia Farma** through **Rakamin Academy**.
-The goal of this project is to analyze Kimia Farma's business performance based on transaction data from **2020–2023** using **BigQuery** and **Google Looker Studio**.
+The objective of this project is to analyze Kimia Farma's business performance based on transaction data from **2020–2023** using **BigQuery** and **Google Looker Studio**.

 ---

 ## 🏢 About Kimia Farma

-**Kimia Farma** is Indonesia's first pharmaceutical company, established by the Dutch East Indies government in 1817 under the name *NV Chemicalien Handle Rathkamp & Co.*
+**Kimia Farma** is the first pharmaceutical company in Indonesia, established by the Dutch East Indies Government in 1817 under the name *NV Chemicalien Handle Rathkamp & Co.*
 In 1958, the Indonesian government nationalized Dutch pharmaceutical companies into **Perusahaan Negara Farmasi Bhinneka Kimia Farma**.
-On August 16, 1971, its legal status was changed to **PT Kimia Farma (Persero)**, which remains a key player in Indonesia's pharmaceutical industry today.
+On August 16, 1971, the legal entity was changed to **PT Kimia Farma (Persero)**, which remains one of the key players in the national pharmaceutical industry.

 ---

-## 🎯 Project Overview
+## 🎯 Project Description

-This project focuses on analyzing Kimia Farma's business data to evaluate sales performance, branch distribution, and customer satisfaction based on transaction data stored in **Google BigQuery**.
+This project focuses on analyzing Kimia Farma's business data to assess sales performance, branch distribution, and customer satisfaction based on transaction data available in **Google BigQuery**.
-The dataset includes transaction records, products, customers, and branch ratings from **2020 to 2023**.
+The dataset includes transaction, product, customer, and branch rating information from **2020 to 2023**.

 ### Problem Statement
 1. What is the sales trend of Kimia Farma from 2020–2023?
 2. Which provinces contribute the most to sales?
-3. Is there a correlation between branch rating and transaction rating?
+3. Is there a correlation between branch ratings and transaction ratings?

 ---

-## 🧩 Tools & Technologies
+## 🧩 Tools & Technology
 - **BigQuery** – for data processing and SQL queries
-- **Google Looker Studio** – for data visualization and dashboards
+- **Google Looker Studio** – for visualization and dashboarding
-- **Excel** – for initial data validation and aggregation
+- **Excel** – for data validation and initial aggregation

 ---